laabratory/laabratory.github.io/_posts/optimizing-up-the-ux-stack.md

 Currently, UX optimization happens largely through product managers, who (1) gather feedback from users, (2) draw on their own product experience, and (3) devise product plans for the next cycle.
 Product managers essentially act as optimizers.

 However, there are bottlenecks in this process:
-* Collecting user feedback is challenging.
-Users often find it difficult to articulate their needs, and they are usually busy.
+* User feedback collection is challenging - users struggle to articulate needs and are typically time-constrained
-* The optimization process relies on the idea that creating new software is costly and time-consuming.
-Product roadmaps tend to be conservative, leaning heavily on product intuition and various tools to turn feedback into action.
+* Software creation costs drive conservative product roadmaps that rely heavily on product intuition
-* The data-driven optimizations we use—such as A/B testing—are costly and often yield unclear insights (PMs often find "statistical significance" both essential and frustrating).
+* Traditional data-driven methods like A/B testing are expensive and often yield ambiguous results

 <details>
 	<summary>Caveat</summary>
 	There are definite benefits here—product managers filter out impractical ideas, ensuring only the most viable ones move forward.
 The goal is not to diminish the value of product managers.
 </details>

-Perhaps there’s a new approach to optimization.
-One that leverages recent advances in software creation to implement user feedback as it’s received and test it immediately on new users.
+Perhaps there's a new approach to optimization.
+One that leverages recent advances in software creation to implement user feedback as it's received and test it immediately on new users.

 # Optimizing UX